aykaramba/edgar/README.md

 2) Using Emacs:

 a) SPECIAL NOTE:  I created a component for the LEM editor as part of the Edgar project to reload the CLOG instance running in the browser using C-v.
-This does not work in Emacs and did not create cross-editor compatability for this component because it really should be removed from EDGAR and into LEM it self.
-If you load EDGAR in Emacs, it will complain, just accept the error and it will start and work normally minus the C-v shortcut.
+This does not work in Emacs as I did not create cross-editor compatability for this component.
+It really should be removed from EDGAR and into LEM it self.
+If you load EDGAR in Emacs, the compiler will complain, just accept the error and it will start and work normally minus the C-v shortcut.
 b) M-x start-slime or M-x start-sly
 c) In repl: (ql:quickload :edgar)
 d) In repl: (edgar:start-app)